kolibriBlitz/kolibriBlitz.github.io/README.md

 # kolibriBlitz.github.io
-## A Portfolio Website
+## Portfolio Website for Business & Data Analysis Work
-This is a self-built website to host business and data analyst work.
+This is a self-built website, created using HTML and CSS, designed to showcase my business and data analytics projects.
+It hosts examples of my work in data cleaning and analysis using both SQL and Python, data visualization, and reporting.

+Visitors can explore:
+- Analyst project walkthroughs
+- Public-facing documentation and technical writing
+- Data visualizations and dashboards
+- Embedded audio and visuals

+This project highlights my skills in front-end structure, technical documentation, and organizing professional assets for external audiences, as well as my adaptability and rapid learning.

 ## Filing System
 ### [Audio](https://github.com/kolibriBlitz/kolibriBlitz.github.io/tree/main/Audio)